PoCInnovation/Workshops/software/06.Nest/README.md

 You can now go to http://localhost:3000/article in your browser (or using Postman) to see if it works :rocket:

 > As said before, the command `start:dev` makes use of `file watchers`.
 Every time you save a file, Nest will automatically rebuild the server with the updated file(s).
-> This way you won't need to restart it manually after each modification :wink:
+> This way you won't need to restart it manually after each modification 😉

 > :bulb: As you can see, AppService is an AppModule Provider (in `app.module.ts`) and it's [injected](https://docs.nestjs.com/providers#dependency-injection) in the controller (in the constructor).